rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Procedural-Geometry.md

 Faces are defined by specifying the vertices that are connected to a face.
 In any of the methods that create faces, list the vertices in **clockwise** order.
-All the methods also provide an optional last paramter `flipNormals`.
+All the methods also provide an optional last parameter `flipNormals`.
 If this argument is set to true, the normal vector of the face will point into the opposite direction, meaning that the face will be visible from hte other side.

 In the following code examples `v0, v1, v2...` are integer indices of previously added vertices.